Vestibular Evoked Myogenic Potential (VEMP) Testing -- Cervical (SCM): Normal Values

 myogenic potentials from the sternocleidomastoid muscle."
 Acta Otolaryngol

 - Shirley D, Cherchi M, Hain TC.
 Triceps acoustically evoked myogenic potentials in patients with spinal cord lesions (J. Neurol Neurophysiol; 6:2). (available online).
+This is an "open access" journal.

 - Su and others.
 Aging effect on vestibular evoked myogenic potentials.
 Otol and Neurotol, 24:977-980, 2004.